 Once you have adopted FinOps, you will find that to maximize the benefits you realize from Cloud you must also continually mature your FinOps practice, in a journey toward FinOps excellence.

-This playbook provides a set of concepts and measurements to support that analysis.
+This guide provides a set of concepts and measurements to support that analysis.
 These measurements can be applied to virtually all levels of an organization, from detailed and granular specific workloads, services, and functional teams, through to the macroscopic analysis of organizational divisions or entire business units.
 It is designed to measure your operational maturity in consistent and well-understood terms whether you are measuring one application team or the whole organization.

 This assessment is not intended to be an exhaustive and comprehensive analytics solution covering an entire FinOps practice at every level.
 Rather, the intent and purpose of this guide is to provide a high-level overview of the current state and to identify further targeted areas of investigation or development.
 This assessment does not (perhaps should not) need to be done for every FinOps Framework Capability at once.
 Targeting a single capability, or perhaps a set of related capabilities in a single domain may allow for deeper analysis on a per-capability level.
 This can be especially useful when those capabilities are highlighted by an earlier assessment for further improvement.